BGYO: Endorsements

-A year after their official debut, BGYO have gained several endorsement deals in various industries in their career.
-On February 10, 2022, BGYO became one of the ambassadors of Xiaomi Redmi Note 11 series.
-Since February 17, 2022, BGYO have been H&M brand ambassador and became the first Filipino artist to be featured on the brand's initiative "Music x ME" campaign, which aims to promote and put the spotlight on up and coming OPM artists.
-On April 2, 2022, BGYO was introduced as the fresh faces of Mentos and the voices of the brand's newest campaign jingle "Say Yes!
+BGYO has entered into endorsement agreements with several brands.
+On February 10, 2022, the group became one of the ambassadors for Xiaomi's Redmi Note 11 series.
+On February 17, BGYO became an ambassador for H&M and the first Filipino artist featured in the fashion retailer's "Music x ME" campaign, which highlighted emerging OPM artists.

+BGYO in Sprite Philippines' "Cool Ka Lang" promotional campaign, which featured the group performing "Cool Ka Lang".

+On April 2, 2022, BGYO became endorsers of Mentos and recorded the campaign jingle "Say Yes!
 To Fresh".
-BGYO has also served as the brand ambassadors for TNT, Chowking and Sprite with their voices in the campaign "Cool Ka Lang".
+The group has also served as a brand ambassador for TNT, Chowking, and Sprite, and contributed vocals to the campaign "Cool Ka Lang".